ErikRundberg/mvc-proj/README.md

 # How to open

+`php artisan serve` can be used to start a server locally

+Alternative:

 You can use a program like Xampp to run the website locally.
 Run Apache on Xampp
 Locate xampp/htdocs (Default C:/xampp/htdocs)